Welcome to the new KidsHealth website! See what is new.

 • mumps

-Where to go for immunisation
+Where to go for vaccination

-Immunisations and timings
+Vaccinations and timings

-Some tamariki need extra immunisations:
+Some tamariki need extra vaccinations:

-• BCG immunisation to protect against tuberculosis
+• BCG vaccination to protect against tuberculosis

-Talk to your GP practice.
+Talk to your health professional about this.

 Immunisation Tips For Pēpi & Tamariki

-After immunisation
+After vaccination

-Reactions to immunisation
+Reactions to vaccination

 A reaction is an expected sign that the immune response is building and the vaccine is working.
 Occasionally, more concerning reactions occur like prolonged crying.
 Although worrying at the time, research shows there are no long-term problems following such reactions.
 But, if you are concerned, contact your GP practice.

-Paracetamol and immunisation
+Paracetamol and vaccination

-Tamariki are more likely to get a fever or a high fever after immunisation with MenB (Bexsero).
+Tamariki are more likely to get a fever or a high fever after vaccination with MenB (Bexsero).
 When your pēpi has their MenB vaccine, paracetamol can help lower any fever and make them more comfortable.

-Immunisation - your choice
+Vaccination - your choice

 • is it based on sound evidence?